Satoshi Ōmura: Career

 Since 1965 Ōmura served at Kitasato Institute system.
 From 1970 to 1990, he also became a part-time lecturer at Tokyo University of Science.

 In 1971 while he was a visiting professor at Wesleyan University, he consulted the chairman of the American Chemical Society, Max Tishler, at an international conference.
 Together they successfully acquired research expenses from Merck & Co. Ōmura was considering continuing his research in the United States, but ultimately he decided to return to Japan.

 In 1973, he became a director of the antibiotic laboratory at Kitasato University, and he also started collaborative research with Merck & Co.

 In 1975, he became professor of Kitasato University School of Pharmacy.
 Meanwhile, the Ōmura laboratory raised many researchers and produced 31 university professors and 120 doctors.

 At present date, Ōmura is professor emeritus at Kitasato University and Max Tishler Professor of Chemistry at Wesleyan University.

 Research

 Satoshi Ōmura is known for the discovery and development of various pharmaceuticals originally occurring in microorganisms.
-He was awarded the 2015 Nobel Prize in Physiology or Medicine jointly with William C. Campbell and Tu Youyou for discoveries concerning a novel therapy against infections caused by roundworm parasites.
+He was awarded the 2015 Nobel Prize in Physiology or Medicine jointly with William C. Campbell for discoveries concerning a novel therapy against infections caused by roundworm parasites.
 More precisely, his research group isolated a strain of Streptomyces avermitilis that produce the anti-parasitical compound avermectin.
-Campbell later acquired these bacteria and developed the derived drug ivermectin that was first commercialised for veterinary use in 1981 later put to human use against Onchocerciasis in 1987–88 with the name Mectizan, and is today used against river blindness, lymphatic filariasis, scabies and other parasitic infections.
+Campbell later acquired these bacteria and developed the derived drug ivermectin that was commercialised for veterinary use in 1981, later put to human use against Onchocerciasis in 1987–88 with the name Mectizan, and is used against river blindness, lymphatic filariasis, scabies, other parasitic infections.

 Since the 1970s, Ōmura has discovered more than 480 new compounds, of which 25 kinds of drugs and reagents are in use.
 Examples include andrastin, herbimycin, neoxaline as well as: